reinhardliess/employee-directory/README.md

 ### Search functionality

 * The search input box will receive the focus when the page loads.
 It will also get the focus back after the modal window closes
-* Clearing the search box and pressing `Enter` or clicking the search button will will reset and re-display all 12 employees.
+* Clearing the search box and pressing `Enter` or clicking the search button will reset and re-display all 12 employees.

 ### Design changes / CSS

 * Changed font and color for header text, also added a text shadow
 * Added a pulse animation for those cards that are found after a filter/search